liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

 The `BaseListListener` interface defines the following methods that the app developer can implement in their activity or fragment:

-- `void onListPageFailed(int startRow, Exception e)`: Respond to the Screenlet's failure to retrieve entities from the server.
+- `void onListPageFailed(int startRow, Exception e)`: Responds to the Screenlet's failure to retrieve entities from the server.

 - `void onListPageReceived(int startRow, int endRow, List<E> entries, int rowCount)`:
-  Respond to the Screenlet's success to retrieve entities from the server.
+  Responds to the Screenlet's success in retrieving entities from the server.

-- `void onListItemSelected(E element, View view)`: Respond to a user selection in the list.
+- `void onListItemSelected(E element, View view)`: Responds to a user selection in the list.

 If these methods meet your list Screenlet's needs, then you can move on to the next section in this tutorial.
-If you want to let app developers respond to more actions, however, you must create your own listener that extends `BaseListListener` with your model class as a type parameter.
+If you want to let app developers respond to more actions, however, you must create your own listener that extends `BaseListListener` parameterized with your model class.
 For example, Bookmark List Screenlet contains such a listener: `BookmarkListListener`.
-This listener defines a single method that notifies the app developer when the Interactor is called:
+This listener defines a single method that notifies the app developer when the Interactor is
+called:

     public interface BookmarkListListener extends BaseListListener<Bookmark> {
         void interactorCalled();